Founded by Eric Broadley in 1958, Lola have provided chassis for various Formula One teams, as well as teams in Formula 3000, CART and Le Mans.

-As 1996 raged on, the team’s aerodynamicists were starting to understand how they could get around the Formula One regulations, given that most of them had previously worked on Lola’s CART project.
+As 1996 raged on, the team’s aerodynamicists had worked on their CART project and were starting to understand how they could get around the Formula One regulations.

-However, after the announcement that another new team, Stewart Grand Prix, were entering the sport in 1997, title sponsors MasterCard gave Lola an ultimatum; ‘enter Formula 1 a year early, or we’ll pull out.’
+However, after the announcement that Stewart Grand Prix, were entering the sport in 1997, title sponsors MasterCard gave Lola an ultimatum.

 With four months before the start of the new season, Lola had their backs against the wall, as their V10 engines were nowhere near ready and the car’s designs were far from being finalized.

 Despite this, Broadley accepted and Lola had a lot to do, with very little time on their side.